-The lack of previous research conducted was one, if not the main, criteria for the selection of Ailuk Atoll.
-In accordance to the Historic Preservation Office's survey and inventory program area, Ailuk Atoll was selected to be surveyed by the HPO staff.
-Unfortunately, the night prior to our arrival the atoll's only powered motor boat crashed into the reef.
-This meant that only Ailuk Island could be surveyed.

-Although no previous research had been conducted on Ailuk Atoll, previous researchers have included overviews of the history and prehistory of the Marshall Islands.
-Some of the better overviews include Beardsley's 1994 report (1994: 1-28) and the Historic Preservation Plan United States Army Kwajalein Atoll (1996: 3.3-3.
-21).
-The comprehensive study carried out under the leadership of Paul H. Rosendahl (1979, 1987) during March-June 1977 did not include Ailuk.
+The lack of previous research conducted was one, if not the main, criteria for the selection of Mejit Island.
+In accordance to the Historic Preservation Office's survey and inventory program area, Mejit Island was selected to be surveyed by the HPO staff.
+Although no previous research had been conducted on Mejit Atoll, previous researchers have included overviews of the history and prehistory of the Marshall Islands.
+Some of the better overviews include Beardsley's 1994 report (1994: 1-28) and the Historic Preservation Plan United States Army Kwajalein Atoll (1996).
+The comprehensive study carried out under the leadership of Paul H. Rosendahl (1979, 1987) during March-June 1977 did not include Mejit.
 That expedition, which became known as the "Louis L. Kelton-Bishop Museum Expedition to Eastern Micronesia," covered parts of Majuro, Mili, Arno, Aur, Maloelap, Wotje, Likiep, Wotho, Lae, Namu, Ailinglaplap, and Ebon Atoll, as well as, Lib Island in the Marshall Islands.